-- 1) Why are you in your Rotary club? - 2) What keeps you in your Rotary club? - 3) Why is it important to engage our members? - 4) What strategies can your club use to engage its members?
+- 1) Why are you in your Rotary club?

+- 2) What keeps you in your Rotary club?

+- 3) Are Rotary Clubs member organizations that do service or service organizations that have members?

 "Rotary club membership must offer opportunities for meaningful service and friendships for all Rotarians.
 At the same time, we must maintain high standards.
 If we begin to simply look for dues-paying members as a means of increasing our budget, it will severely damage our credibility and signal the end of our organization."